datastructures-js/heap/README.md

 const maxHeap = new MaxHeap();

-// the comparator receievs the parent (a) and child (b) in each comparison const customMinHeap = new CustomHeap((a, b) => a.name > b.name ?
+// the comparator receievs the parent (a) and child (b) in each comparison
+// the comparator is allowed to return number or boolean, when returning false or a number bigger than 0 that means apply swap. const customMinHeap = new CustomHeap((a, b) => a.name > b.name ?
 1 : -1);
 const customMaxHeap = new CustomHeap((a, b) => a.name > b.name ? -1 : 1);
 ```